- +44 (0)1865 285866

 We are interested in discovering the genes and biological mechanisms that regulate the development of the cerebellum and in exploring how the impairment of these mechanisms leads to cerebellar diseases.

-One of our research aims is the generation and characterisation of cerebellar neurons derived from human induced pluripotent stem cells (iPSCs).
-This exciting technology will allow us, for the first time, to study the development of human cerebellar neurons in the dish using available cells from healthy people as well as patients with ataxia and autism.
-We are combining this technology with CRISPR/Cas9 genome engineering to generate unique and isogenic human cerebellar disease models.
+Our group is one of the few laboratories worldwide who have developed a robust protocol to generate cerebellar neurons and organoids from human induced pluripotent stem cells (iPSCs).
+This exciting technology allows us, for the first time, to study the development and function of human cerebellar neurons in the dish using available cells from healthy people as well as patients with cerebellar disorders.

 Join the lab

-We are a young and enthusiastic group.
+We are a young, international and enthusiastic group.
 Enquiries from motivated and talented students and post-docs to discuss available research projects and funding possibilities are always welcome.
 Get in touch

 Opportunities for DPhil/PhD projects in the Becker group are available through a number of graduate programmes: